iiosif/katacoda-scenarios/helm/steps/fetch-chart.md

 `helm fetch --untar talend/talend-infrastructure`{{execute}}

-The command above has created a `talend/talend-infrastructure` folder inside the current folder.
+The command above has created a `talend-infrastructure` folder inside the current folder.

 To check if the chart can be installed, simulate an install and display the output in the terminal.
 Use `infra` as Helm Release name.